 - During coronavirus (Covid-19) lock down - special rate of £30.00 per online or telephone session (no face to face counselling at present).

 - Registered Member of BACP.

 - Member of The Gendered Intelligence Network for Therapists and Counsellors.

-I am an ally to the LGBT+ Community and have experience of trans/queer/gay/gender nonconforming issues and the associated fear and isolation which can go hand in hand with these.
+I am an ally to the LGBT+ Community and have personal experience of trans/queer/gender questioning/gender nonconforming/gay issues and the associated fear and isolation which can go hand in hand with these.